ZeynepOzturk66/quantum-singular-value-transformation-QSVT-/README.md

 # Quantum singular value transformation (QSVT)

-Quantum Singular Value Transformation is a mathematical framework for developing quantum algorithms, such as the Hamiltonian simulation algorithm.
+Quantum singular value transformation is a mathematical framework for developing quantum algorithms, such as the Hamiltonian simulation algorithm.
 It performs a polynomial transformation of the singular values of a linear operator embedded in a unitary matrix.
 This framework is built on two foundational concepts: Quantum Signal Processing (QSP) and Quantum Eigenvalue Transformation (QEVT).

 ### Quantum signal processing (QSP)
-Quantum Signal Processing relies on interleaving two kinds of single-qubit rotations:
+Quantum signal processing relies on interleaving two kinds of single-qubit rotations:
 - Signal Rotation Operator: This is commonly referred to as an X-rotation through the Bloch sphere.
 It always rotates through a fixed angle θ.
 - Signal Processing Rotation: This is commonly referred to as a Z-rotation through the Bloch sphere.
 It rotates through a variable angle determined by a predetermined sequence.